dushanes/NewsCycle/README.md

 - Infinite Scroll

-- Page of top headlines, with **Retrofit** managing the call, **Moshi parsing the JSON data** (Ive also done so before using Volley on my CalorieCounter Project), and **RxJava** handling everything in the background
+- Page of Top Headlines, with **Retrofit** managing the call, **Moshi parsing the JSON data** (Ive also done so before using Volley on my CalorieCounter Project), and **RxJava** handling everything in the background

-- Page of news categories
+- Page of News categories to explore

-- age for searching articles
+- Page for searching articles

 - Side Bar menu opened through custom toolbar